trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 **<projectDir>/ProjectName.cmake**: [Required] At a minimum provides a ``SET()`` statement to set the local variable ``PROJECT_NAME``.
-This file is the first file is read by a number of tools in order to get the TriBITS project's name.
-This file is read first in every context that involves processing the TriBITS project's files, including processes and tools that just need to build a package and TPL dependnecy tree (see `Package Dependencies and Enable/Disable Logic`_).
-Being this is the first file read in for a TriBITS project and that it is read in first at the top level scope in every context, this is a good file to put other universal static project options in that affect dependency handling.
+This file is the first file that is read by a number of tools in order to get the TriBITS project's name.
+This file is read first in every context that involves processing the TriBITS project's files, including processes and tools that just need to build the package and TPL dependency tree (see `Reduced Package Dependency Processing`_).
+Being this is the first file read in for a TriBITS project and that it is read in first at the top level scope in every context, this is a good file to put in other universal static project options.
 Note that this is a project, not a repository file so no general repository-specific settings should go in this file.
-A simple example of this file is `TribitsExampleProject`_/``PackageName.cmake``:
+A simple example of this file is `TribitsExampleProject`_/``ProjectName.cmake``:

 .. include:: ../examples/TribitsExampleProject/ProjectName.cmake
    :literal:

+A meta-project's ``ProjectName.cmake`` file might have a number of other variables set that define how the various different TriBITS repos are cobbled together into a single TriBITS meta-project (usually because the different TriBITS repos and packages are a bit messy and have other issues).
+For example, the CASL VERA TriBITS meta-project at one point had a very extensive collection of set statements in this file.

 .. _<projectDir>/CMakeLists.txt:

 **<projectDir>/CMakeLists.txt**: [Required] The top-level CMake project file.
-This is the first file that the ``cmake`` exectuable processes that starts everything off and is the base level scope for local CMake variables.
-Due to a number of CMake limitations and quarks, a project's top-level ``CMakeLists.txt`` file is not a clean as one might otherwise hope would be but it is not too bad.
+This is the first file that the ``cmake`` executable processes that starts everything off and is the base-level scope for local (non-cache) CMake variables.
+Due to a few CMake limitations and quarks, a project's top-level ``CMakeLists.txt`` file is not quit as clean as one might otherwise hope would be but it is not too bad.
 A simple, but representative, example is `TribitsExampleProject`_/``CMakeLists.txt``:

 .. include:: ../examples/TribitsExampleProject/CMakeLists.txt